We’re forty thousand feet up making a brisk seven hundred. We’ll be in London around four.

 VR sickness has nothing to do with repairing amyloid proteins, it is the disconnect of the feeling of motion in the program but your body is actually still.
 That creates the seasick feeling.
 Janah wondered out loud one evening if synchronizing the brain’s neurons might help lessen the disconnect.
 Eloise worked with our VR people and they came up with a subliminal strobe.
 It worked remarkably well in our units.
 Despite being patentable, we made the strobe addition free to any other VR producers and the wave of accolades and favorable media coverage made our units best sellers.
 There’s money to be made in sharing.
 Not that we should be seen as saints, we don’t need money, it would have been a more difficult decision if we were a startup working on a shoestring budget and doubtful about next week’s payroll.

 Amaya, “There are a wealth of never before seen, never even imagined, life forms, there are life forms that thrive without oxygen or water.
 Some of the creatures are fluid, you can kick them, but it is like kicking fog, or water.
 Some have shells so hard, a gun, even a big gun, is pointless.
 Some are telepathic, some telekinetic, always a new challenge.
 The viewer is enmeshed in instantaneous travel, faster than the speed of light.
 They have to figure out with the children which are the bad guys and which the good, then find the right tools to help.
 Nothing as contrived as ray guns, and nothing so simple as a gun or knife.
 The beings are real, the children have seen them.
 The difference between their actual travels and the VR is that the children never interact or interfere, they simply observe.
 In my adaptation, they do interact and interfere.
-If they did not, it would be nothing more than an interstellar nature and multiverse nature documentary.
-Nobody will believe the places are real and the children have been to them.
+If they did not, it would be nothing more than an interstellar and multiverse nature documentary.
+Nobody will believe the places are real or that the children have been to them.
 Sometimes I have trouble believing it.
 Their level of detail is convincing though.”

 “And the fact that when they travel, their bodies are here, sitting cross legged, eyes open and awake, but they are clearly elsewhere.
 I’ve tried speaking to them, wave my hand in front of their eyes, nothing.
 Only their bodies are there.
 Plus we’ve seen evidence, a million sparkles when Zycyryn decide to make themselves visible.
 I say themselves, like there are lots of them, Janah thinks they may be a single organism, not a they at all.”